ezac101/chainmail/README.md

 # ChainMail

 A decentralized, blockchain-based email system with end-to-end encryption using PGP and immutable storage on IPFS.
-Built on BlockDAG/Kaspa with smart contracts for permanent email record-keeping.
+Built on BlockDAG with smart contracts for permanent email record-keeping.

 ## Features